imustwangxin/MPPL/README.md

 Our project is based on the [MMCL-Action](https://github.com/liujf69/MMCL-Action), [BLIP2](https://huggingface.co/docs/transformers/main/model_doc/blip-2), [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
 Thanks to the original authors for their work!

-### The complete project code is continuously being updated.

 ## Contact

 For any questions, feel free to contact: ***wangxin2168@163.com***